 - Your email address is sending unwanted emails

-How to avoid being infected by Malware
+How to Avoid Being Infected by Malware

 1. Keep Your Computer Updated

 Always be sure that your computer's system is up-to-date with the latest Windows software and security updates.
 One way to do this is by partnering with a high-quality IT partner that will ensure your equipment is secure and running properly.

-2. Install Anti-Malware Software on your devices
+2. Install Anti-Malware Software on Your Devices

 Be sure to use some kind of anti-malware/anti-virus software.
 This can be the security software that is built into Windows 10 or a third-party antivirus software.